MARGARET M. CLEMENTS

 From my mother, I learned the power of the individual to be a catalyst for social change in the midst of overwhelming bureaucracy—to not surrender to indifference.
 At the age of six, I collected more than 200 signatures on a petition in one day that halted the asphalt trucks from paving over the brick streets in our historic neighborhood.
 My mother involved me directly in impacting our local environment.
 This is just one example of how I learned to be actively engaged in my community and how I came to know the power individuals can wield to shape the systems that directly impact their lives.
 My family has always been just as tenacious about civil and human rights: by teaching, learning and living in the inner city, we acted everyday on our beliefs of equity and transformative action.

 I am a strong believer in the power of education.
-We, as individuals as well as collectively, are responsible for sculpting the organizational structures that liberate and hinder educational opportunities.
-It is an intrinsic part of my character to reflect critically on how well our complex systemic structures are fulfilling the enormous potential they hold to promote social justice.
+We, as individuals as well as collectively, are responsible for sculpting the organizational structures that can liberate and hinder educational opportunities.
+It is an intrinsic part of my character to reflect critically on how well our complex systemic structures are fulfilling the potential they hold to promote social justice.
 I turn now to illustrate the various ways I integrate my philosophy with my practice.

 Practice